Al-Mourabitoun (militant group): History

-On 14 May 2015, Adnan Abu Walid Sahraoui released an audio message pledging the group's allegiance to the Islamic State of Iraq and the Levant (ISIL).
+On 14 May 2015, Adnan Abu Walid Sahraoui released an audio message pledging the group's allegiance to the Islamic State (IS).
 Belmokhtar issued a statement several days later rejecting this pledge and stating that it had not been approved beforehand, seeming to indicate a split in the group.
-On 3 December 2015, AQIM leader Abdelmalek Droukdel announced in an audio statement that Al-Mourabitoun had joined his organisation.
-ISIL formally accepted Sahraoui's pledge of allegiance in a statement and video released in October 2016.
+On 3 December 2015, AQIM leader Abdelmalek Droukdel announced in an audio statement that Al-Mourabitoun had joined his organization.
+IS formally accepted Sahraoui's pledge of allegiance in a statement and video released in October 2016.
 The reason for the lengthy delay in acknowledgement was not clear.

-On 2 March 2017, al-Mourabitoun's cells in Mali, along with those of Ansar Dine, Macina Liberation Front and the Saharan branch of Al-Qaeda in the Islamic Maghreb merged into Jama'at Nasr al-Islam wal Muslimin.
+On 2 March 2017, al-Mourabitoun's cells in Mali, along with those of Ansar Dine, Macina Liberation Front and the Saharan branch of Al-Qaeda in the Islamic Maghreb merged into Jama'at Nasr al-Islam wal Muslimin (JNIM).

+JNIM is an official Al-Qaeda affiliate and remains a highly active and powerful militant organization in the Sahel as of late 2025. al-Mourabitoun's component groups continue their activities under the JNIM banner, and the broader alliance has expanded its influence across Mali, Burkina Faso, Niger, and into coastal West African states.

+A separate, minor Egyptian faction also using the name Al-Mourabitoun exists, but it has not been observed to carry out prominent attacks and its activity is limited to propaganda.